Explore health content from A to Z.

 Disinfect surfaces in the patient’s room.
 This includes the phone, light switches, and remote controls.

 Use warm water and plenty of soap.
 Work up a good lather.

-Clean the whole hand: Under nails, between fingers, and up the wrists.
+Clean the whole hand.
+Wash under nails, between fingers, and up the wrists.

 Rinse.
 Let the water run down your fingers, not up your wrists.